AlexandreDecan/sismic/docs/stories.rst

 .. testcode::

-    # ...  (an interpreter is created for our elevator statechart)
+    # ...  (assume that some interpreter has been created for our elevator statechart)
     assert isinstance(interpreter, Interpreter)

     story.tell(interpreter)
+    print(interpreter.time)
     print(interpreter._evaluator.context['current'])

-    print(interpreter.time)
+After having *told* the story to the interpreter, we observe that 15 seconds have passed, and the elevator has moved to the ground floor.

 .. testoutput::

+    15
     0
-    15

 Storywriters
 ------------

-The module :py:mod:`sismic.stories` contains several helpers to write stories.
+The module :py:mod:`sismic.stories` contains several helper methods to write stories.
 We expect this module to quickly growth and to provide many ways to automatically generate stories.

 Currently, the module contains the following helpers: